 They also come in a variety of different sizes.
 It is important to pick the most appropriate size to avoid any choking hazard.

 10. Durafoam Ball

 If you are looking for a ball that is soft enough for safe indoor play and one that floats well, the Durafoam Ball could be a good option.
 Again, not as hard wearing as some of the real power chew toys like the Extreme Kong, so perhaps not so good for leaving your dog with unsupervised, this is still a very durable ball option that can withstand a lot of attention.

 It is made from a densely pressed foam and available in a couple of sizes.

 There is also a version that is on a rope and this can be great if your dog likes to play tug of war.
-The rope is obviously not chew proof!
+Tug toys can be a fave.
+The rope of the tug toys is obviously not chew proof!